tailor-platform/terraform-provider-tailor/docs/resources/workflow_job_function_execution_policy.md

 page_title: "tailor_workflow_job_function_execution_policy Resource - terraform-provider-tailor"
 subcategory: ""
 description: |-
   The workflow_job_function_execution_policy resource declares a workflow job function execution policy keyed by an execution_policy_key.
-When a workflow job function script passes the matching executionPolicyKey to triggerJobFunction(), the runner enforces the policy's concurrency limit on that key (atomic per-key cap; dispatches that would exceed the cap suspend before they start and resume as slots free up).
+When a workflow job function script passes an executionPolicyKey that matches this policy to execJobFunction(), the runner enforces the policy's concurrency limit on the matched concrete key (atomic per-key cap; dispatches that would exceed the cap suspend before they start and resume as slots free up).
+Exact policies match exactly one concrete key (the declared key).
+Wildcard policies (see execution_policy_key) match every concrete key sharing the declared prefix; each resolved concrete key then runs in its own independent pool sized by max_concurrent_executions.
 ---

 # tailor_workflow_job_function_execution_policy (Resource)

 The workflow_job_function_execution_policy resource declares a workflow job function execution policy keyed by an execution_policy_key.
-When a workflow job function script passes the matching executionPolicyKey to triggerJobFunction(), the runner enforces the policy's concurrency limit on that key (atomic per-key cap; dispatches that would exceed the cap suspend before they start and resume as slots free up).
+When a workflow job function script passes an executionPolicyKey that matches this policy to execJobFunction(), the runner enforces the policy's concurrency limit on the matched concrete key (atomic per-key cap; dispatches that would exceed the cap suspend before they start and resume as slots free up).
+Exact policies match exactly one concrete key (the declared key).
+Wildcard policies (see execution_policy_key) match every concrete key sharing the declared prefix; each resolved concrete key then runs in its own independent pool sized by max_concurrent_executions.